 ALIA Research Advisory Committee

-The ALIA Board of Directors has established the ALIA Research Advisory Committee to promote the value of research, to provide advice on ALIA's role in research in general, to have oversight of the research fund and to recommend recipients of research awards and research activities to be supported by the research fund.
+The ALIA Board of Directors established the ALIA Research Advisory Committee to promote the value of research, to provide advice on ALIA's role in research in general, to recommend recipients of Research Grant Awards and to help identify research activities to be supported by the ALIA Research Fund.